MicrosoftDocs/microsoft-365-community/Community/principles-of-search.md

 ## Ubiquitous

 Great search should be available everywhere.
 People should be able to elect to search in any and every application they use, on every device, regardless of their location and circumstances.
-They shouldn&#39;t have to go to a different place or application to conduct the search they need.
+They shouldn't have to go to a different place or application to conduct the search they need.
 Search should generally occur invisibly, wherever people are doing their day to day tasks.

 **Search should be omnipresent.**